seriouscatsoserious/www.truthcoin.info/_posts/2025-07-16-derangements.md

 Its *annoying* to put up with all of this nonsense.

 And -- it drives smart people away.
 If we lose the smart people, then we lose our *warning system*.
-After all, 15 years ago, the "smart people" were all warning us *to get into* Bitcoin -- they were warning of the dangers of fiat.
+After all, 15 years ago, the "smart people" warned us *to get into* Bitcoin -- and of the dangers of fiat.
 The smart people will Jump Ship to a better idea, and make it a success.
 (Turning Bitcoin into a failure, in the process.)

 Some argue that Bitcoin has "already won".
 (Therefore, it has no competitors.)
 Unfortunately, this isn't true.